simonalbert-book/simonalbert-book.github.io/content/about.md

 Hello, my name is Simon, a product design student.

-I'm currently studying for a DNMADe in Object Design in Argentan, France.
+I'm currently studying for a DNMADe in Object Design in Argentan, in France.